Asdzzyandzzy/BTC-Private-Key-Finder-Multi-Process-Brute-Force-Tool-for-Bitcoin-Address-Recovery-on-macOS/README.md

    ```

 3. **Prepare the Address File**:
-   Create a text file named `pure_addresses.txt` in the project directory.
+   Create a text file named `addresses.txt` in the project directory.
 Add one Bitcoin address per line, like so:
    ```
    1ExampleBitcoinAddress1
    1ExampleBitcoinAddress2